shindeja/gatecheck/README.md

 If everything is deployed correctly you will see the Lambda function named `gatecheck` in console under AWS Lambda service and you will see an EventBridge rule named `ecs-task-create` in Amazon EventBridge service.

 ### Testing
-If you alreayd have an ECS cluster you can test Gatecheck simply by creating an ECS task.
+If you already have an ECS cluster you can test Gatecheck simply by creating an ECS task.
 If you don't have an ECS cluster then you can use [AWS Copilot CLI](https://aws.github.io/copilot-cli/) to quickly setup an environment and launch ECS tasks.

 Once ECS tasks are created you can check the policy violations (if any) in the AWS console.
 Go to Lambda service and click on `gatecheck*` function.
 In the Monitor section click on CloudWatch logs and you will see the policy violations such as below in the log file.
 ![Policy violation log image](./docs/policy-violation-log.png)